huyouare/freebase-college/README.md

 ###Procedure:
 * The Search API was used to find Freebase IDs by provided college names.
 Checking manually for results, this produced most of the data.
 The 'score' is provided by Freebase Search and
 * The difference in strings (difflib) determines whether or not to further reconcile
-* Initially the Reconciliation endpoint of the Freebase API was considered for use to target those that could not be found via Search.
+* Initially the Reconciliation endpoint of the Freebase API was used to target those that could not be found via Search.
 However, results were not produced for all colleges provided.
 * Instead, variations of the college name are needed for Freebase to find the correct Freebase ID.

 ####Corner Cases: